paolofullone/RunningTracker/Readme.md

 Unit tests are designed to test individual components or methods in isolation.
 They are typically fast and should not depend on external systems like databases or APIs.
 In this project, unit tests are used to verify the correctness of the business logic and data access layer.

-I personally like to see the unit tests as a helper to myself of the future, whenever I am making any maintenance I always prefer to use the strategy of doing small changes and validating them with tests, and the unit tests are very handfull to see if a test broke were we expected or if in some other part of the code I didn't touched something happened as well.
+Unit tests ensure maintainable code, a practice I prioritize.
+Whenever I am making any maintenance I always prefer to use the strategy of doing small changes and validating them with tests, and the unit tests are very handful to see if a test broke were we expected or if in some other part of the code I didn't touched something happened as well.

 ## FunctionalTests

-The functional tests are very handfull on a distributed systems with microservice architecture, let's imagine our API needs to collect data from a database (or other API's), in this test we can run it in a pre-production stage or even production and really make a request to an endpoint and check for the response, validating the communication with other apis, databases etc.
+The functional tests are very handful on a distributed systems with microservice architecture, let's imagine our API needs to collect data from a database (or other API's), in this test we can run it in a pre-production stage or even production and really make a request to an endpoint and check for the response, validating the communication with other apis, databases etc.

 In order to run the functional tests, you need to run the project first.
 Then, you can run the tests.